Totonyus/ydl_api_ng/doc/110_Presets_configuration.md

 ## Site

+The site detection will be performed automatically based on extractor name and preset name.
+Example : `[site:YOUTUBE]` will be triggered by all the extractors starting by `youtube`.
+You can use `_hosts` to bypass auto-detect of site.

+To know the extractor associated to an url, you can use the `/extract_info` endpoint.
+You can also find it in response of a `/download` call.

+In case the extractor is like `youtube:tab`, only yhe part before the `:` matters.

-There is no mandatory options for this one but you'll probably want to add the `_video_indicators` and `_playlist_indicators` in case `yt-dlp` fails to detect the url is a playlist
+You may also want to add the `_video_indicators` and `_playlist_indicators` in case `yt-dlp` fails to detect automatically the url is a playlist

 ```
 [site:YOUTUBE]